 However, if it is just your immediate family, then you should just be able to take your normal seating accommodations and run with it.

 2. The Smaller the Better

 I’m not talking about your crowd here.
 Instead, I’m mentioning your menu.
 You can feed quite a few people and not give them 80 options to pick from.
 Just pick a few favorites and make enough of those items to feed everyone.

-So the point behind this is to keep things from ballooning out of control.
+The point behind this is to keep things from ballooning out of control.
 If you have to prepare 20 different dishes, you leave a lot more room for mistakes and mishaps.
-Which is why I recommend you set a limit as to how many dishes you will make.
+This is why I recommend you set a limit as to how many dishes you will make.

 3. Simple is Your BFF

 Again, I’m referring to your menu.
 Create a simple menu.
 If this is your first Thanksgiving cooking off-grid, then I don’t recommend finding fancy off-grid recipes.

 Instead, go with recipes you know you love and adapt them for off-grid cooking.
 Some people have outdoor kitchens they cook in, some cook over an open fire with a fire pit, and some have a home that is off-grid but run off of solar which means you are cooking like people that are on the grid.